Syncleus/aparapi-examples/doc/DevelopersGuideWindows.md

 Eclipse is not required to build Aparapi, however the developers of Aparapi do use Eclipse and have made the Eclipse artifacts (.classpath and .project files) available so that projects can be imported into Eclipse.

-The com.amd.aparapi.jni subproject (containing C++ JNI source) should be imported as a resource project, we do not recommend importing com.amd.aparapi.jni as a CDT project, and we do not recommend trying to configure a CDT build, the existing build.xml files has been customized for multiplatform C++ compilations.
+The com.syncleus.aparapi.jni subproject (containing C++ JNI source) should be imported as a resource project, we do not recommend importing com.syncleus.aparapi.jni as a CDT project, and we do not recommend trying to configure a CDT build, the existing build.xml files has been customized for multiplatform C++ compilations.
 ##Building

 Check out the Aparapi SVN trunk: